goharbor/harbor/README.md

 * **Graphical user portal**: User can easily browse, search repositories and manage projects.
 * **Auditing**: All the operations to the repositories are tracked through logs.
 * **RESTful API**: RESTful APIs are provided to facilitate administrative operations, and are easy to use for integration with external systems.
 An embedded Swagger UI is available for exploring and testing the API.
-* **Easy deployment**: Harbor can be deployed via Docker compose as well Helm Chart, and a Harbor Operator was added recently as well.
+* **Easy deployment**: Harbor can be deployed via Docker Compose or Podman Compose, as well as with the Helm chart or Harbor Operator.

 ## Architecture